 Nobody told me, “You belong to yourself.”
 Well, screw that.

 Jesus told them to watch out for wolves and they embraced one with open arms.
 Jesus told them, “If anyone causes one of these little ones—those who believe in me—to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea” but there I was stumbling all over the damn place.

-Only a few months before this, I’d had to defend a joke website I’d made.
-But, here a man was threatening my life and that was totally acceptable.
+Only a few months before this, I’d had to defend a satirical courtship website I’d made.
+But here a man was threatening my life and that was totally acceptable.
 What message could I take away from that except, “You don’t matter.”

 After he broke into my house the first time, a woman I respected cornered me in the Fellowship Hall.
 She told me there was no way this man had broken into my house.
 After all, she had prayed for him.
-Her prayers had released him from his demons and healed his schizophrenia.
+Her prayers had released him from his demons and healed the delusions his schizophrenia caused.
 At any rate, if he was doing these things I was “asking for it” because of how I dressed.